carlton355/DclLowLatency/README.md

 ***Important for best results*** Tell OBS to optimize for Low Latency.
 Go to Output > Output Mode:Advanced and set the Tune:ZeroLatency dropdown.

 ### Writing a new Provider.

+These components require a WebRTC video server.
+Since WebRTC has no standard for signaling and there are a variety of servers available we have introduced a Provider model that allows server clients to be plugged into the code.
+Writing a server is fairly straightforward and we have provided a working version for Ant Media Server Enterprise.

-Anyone who wants a mew provider will need the following to get started.
+Anyone who wants a to develop a provider will need the following to get started.
 I'm available to assist.

   - Have access to a deployment of the WebRTC server for testing.
   - Setup a test page in a basic HTML page with a <video> tag that displays a published live WebRTC stream with ultra low latency.